 Regulatory Flexibility Act

 The Regulatory Flexibility Act (5 U.S.C.
-601 et seq.) requires that a regulation that has a significant economic impact on a substantial number of small entities, small Start Printed Page 31865businesses, or small organizations include an initial regulatory flexibility analysis describing the regulation's impact on small entities.
+601 et seq.) requires that a regulation that has a significant economic impact on a substantial number of small entities, small businesses, or small organizations include an initial regulatory flexibility analysis describing the regulation's impact on small entities.
 Such an analysis need not be undertaken if the agency certifies, under 5 U.S.C.
 605(b), that the regulation will not have a significant economic impact on a substantial number of small entities.
-The Endowment has considered the impact of this proposed rule under the Regulatory Flexibility Act and certifies that this proposed rule is not likely to have a significant economic impact on a substantial number of small entities.
+The Endowment has considered the impact of this final rule under the Regulatory Flexibility Act and certifies that this final rule is not likely to have a significant economic impact on a substantial number of small entities.

 Paperwork Reduction Act

-The Endowment certifies that this proposed rule does not require additional reporting under the criteria of the Paperwork Reduction Act (44 U.S.C.
-3501 et seq).
+The Endowment certifies that this final rule does not require additional reporting under the criteria of the Paperwork Reduction Act (44 U.S.C.
+3501 et seq.).

 Unfunded Mandates Reform Act of 1995